philzook58/philzook58.github.io/_posts/2026-04-18-thin_egraph.md

 One story I kind of like about this is comparing it to garbage collection.
 The enode arena is basically a bump allocator.
 If you manually delete enodes, you're kind of doing maually memory management with `free` and all the perils thereof.
 Copying an entire egraph into a new one with junk compacted away is like a copying garbage collector.
 One could note certain enodes as keep or not keep with a boolean field.
 The keep enodes are the ones that are being used as a termbank whereas the non-keep enodes (ephemeral enodes) are only there because a keep enode needs them.
 In this scheme, you could have

+I was talking to Rudi and he agreed that maybe "Thinning" is a terrible name that evokes nothing.
+It's bad since very often we are really injecting or lifting the things of interest rather than thinning them.
+We thin contexts and lists, but that is one step removed from the main application of lifting functions to work on higher d arguments.

 I submitted a talk proposal to EGRAPHS 2026 on it.
 We'll see.
+The draft is here <https://github.com/philzook58/philzook58.github.io/blob/master/_drafts/papers/thinning_egraph.tex>
 I think as a member of the program committee, it makes sense to give a proposal from me less weight.
 People in this community have heard me talk anyway.
 Also the work as it stans is pretty unfinished.
 I like that the EGRAPHS call for proposals says "ongoing work".
 I feel like that takes the pressure off.
 I am uncomfortable that the work isn't quite at the spot I'd like right now, but I feel like I can have it in the right spot by the time egraphs actually rolls around.
 I would like to share it and I think if I wait til next year, I'll have something else I'm running hot on by then.
 I also like that it is open author and not double blind or whatever.
 Sometimes I feel like worrying about that in inhibiting to talking about work while it's hot and interesting to you.
 Saying things multiple times is _good_ and saying it while you're working on it is _good_.